-- Arrange to have someone at least 18 years old accompany you to your surgery appointment and drive you home afterward.
-You may be drowsy for a while after anesthesia, and driving yourself is unsafe.
+- Transportation- Arrange someone at least 18 years old to accompany you to your surgery appointment and drive you home afterward.
+You may be drowsy for awhile after anesthesia, and driving yourself is unsafe.

-- Asthmatic patients: Please bring your inhaler with you on the day of surgery.
+- Asthmatic Patients- Please bring your inhaler with you on the day of surgery.
 You will be asked to take 2 puffs before your surgery.

-- Steroid medications: On the morning of surgery, please double your normal dosage of medications.
+- Steroid Medications– On the morning of surgery, double you normal dosage.

 - For convenience we will give you necessary pain and antibiotic medications as part of your treatment and save you a trip to the pharmacy.
 Although for some medications, you will be given prescriptions.
 It is best to get such prescriptions at your consultation and have them filled prior to surgery.
 If you have existing pain or infection, you may be recommended to start the antibiotic and pain medications right away.

 - Prepare some foods beforehand, such as soups, shakes, ice cream, mashed potatoes, eggs, yogurt, and pasta, or rice.
 Drinks or shakes with high protein, carbohydrates, and vitamins will provide you with the adequate nutrients for a smooth recovery.
 Have plenty of juice on hand and ginger ale, which can help with nausea.See “Nutrition for better healing” for diet recommendations

 - It’s a good idea to place essential things you might need near your bed so you don’t have to get up frequently following surgery.
 This is especially important if you live alone.
 Some items to keep close by include: medications, gauze, tissues, water, drinks, a phone, a good book, your laptop, TV remote control, and DVDs.